KAZN

-KAZN (1300 AM) is a broadcast radio station in the United States.
-Licensed to Pasadena, California, KAZN serves the Greater Los Angeles area with a Mandarin Chinese language format.
+KAZN (1300 AM) is a commercial radio station licensed to Pasadena, California, United States.
+KAZN serves the Greater Los Angeles area with a Mandarin Chinese language format.
 The station comes from San Gabriel and the 6 mast array is shared with KMRB on 1430kHz.

 The station was founded in 1948 as KAGH.
-From 1950 to 1989, the station had call sign KWKW; it had a Spanish format for much of that time, including Spanish language broadcasts of Los Angeles Dodgers games.
+From 1950 to 1989, the station had the KWKW call sign; it had a Spanish format for much of that time, including Spanish language broadcasts of Los Angeles Dodgers games.
 In 1988, the station was sold to NetworksAmerica; the following year, it converted to a multilingual Asian format in Japanese, Chinese, Korean, Tagalog, and Vietnamese and became KAZN.
 Beginning in 1993, KAZN broadcast full time in Chinese.

 Multicultural Broadcasting has owned KAZN since 1998.
 KAZN broadcasts talk and entertainment shows geared towards Mandarin speakers in the Los Angeles area.
 In the Pomona Valley, KAZN is simulcast on KAHZ.